AlgoDoggo/algomint_hackalgo/README.md

 This module leverages a TEAL contract and NodeJs to find the best quotes and route orders appropriately.
 Current limitations on target pool contracts ( Teal < v6 means contract to contract calls are unsupported ) forces me to exit early from my contract, right after the quotes, and do the routing in NodeJs.

-The contract was written with future additions kept in mind.
-If and when the aforementioned marketplaces upgrade their contracts, we will be able to do end-to-end smart routing, atomically in the contract.
+This contract is a foundation.
+If and when the aforementioned marketplaces upgrade their logic, we will be able to add atomic, start-to-end smart routing in this contract.

 ### Usage and high level explanation

-First instantiate a router class with the relevant trading pairs and his mnemo
+First instantiate a router class with the relevant trading pairs and your mnemo
 `const router = new Router(asset1, asset2, mnemo)`

 Using the mnemo will allow us to route the order immediately after the contract returns without additional time getting a user to sign off on transactions.